 The park is also home to a eucalyptus tree that is almost 175 years old.
 The diversity of plants and trees makes the park home to a wide variety of butterflies and birds.
 There is no better spot in Kodaikanal for a casual stroll with your loved ones amidst an assortment of flowers and dancing butterflies.
 The cool breeze from the nearby Kodai Lake, scented with countless roses in the park, is guaranteed to soothe and refresh your mind.

 The annual flower show, conducted in the month of May, is the best time to visit the park to truly enjoy its beauty to the fullest.
 The show is organised by the Department of Horticulture and assembles a wide variety of flowers and plants from the nearby villages for both show and exhibition.
 The park also functions as a practical centre for education and as a demonstration centre for ornamental horticulture.
-Your visit to Kodaikanal is not complete without an afternoon spent amongst the flowers and butterflies of Bryant Park.
+Your visit to Kodaikanal is incomplete without an afternoon spent amongst the flowers and butterflies of Bryant Park.